How To Shave With A Straight Razor? A Full Guide To Using & Caring For Your Straight Razor

 Remember, nicks and slip-ups are common even amongst the most seasoned shaving veterans.
 Therefore, don’t be disappointed if your first shaves aren’t perfect.
 Go slow, take your time and perhaps avoid shaving in the morning when you’re in a rush to get to work.

-Before you begin, make sure that you read our central wet shaving guide.
+Finally, make sure that you read our central wet shaving guide before you begin.
 A quick read through this will fully prepare you for the basics in wet shaving and help with this more advanced guide.
+We especially suggest that you read it if you’re used to using an electric shaver.

 As you should have already read in our central wet shaving page mentioned above, you must start by prepping your face.
 Whether you choose a hot towel or a shower is up to you but the end result should open the pores and soften the hairs.
 You’ll also need to “bloom” the soap, which simply requires a few drops of water on its surface so to soften it up before lathering.